ONC-PRO Renewal Information

 - ONCC will send candidates email confirmation that their application has been received (candidates without email addresses will be sent confirmation of application receipt via US mail).

-- Candidates should allow up to 12 weeks to be notified of approval of their application status.
+- Candidates should allow up to 12 weeks to be notified of approval.

 Renewal of Multiple Credentials in the Same Year

 Candidates who are renewing multiple certification credentials in the same year by Option 1 or Option 3 must meet the eligibility criteria for each certification.
-Candidates renewing multiple credentials in the same year by Option 1 or Option 3 may use the same set of ONC-PRO points, provided those points meet the criteria for renewal of each certification.
-The fee to renew multiple certification credentials in the same year by Option 1 or Option 3 is $100 more than the prevailing fee for the desired renewal option.
-Candidates renewing multiple credentials in the same year should apply using a paper application form, located in the Applications and Forms section.
+Candidates may use the same set of ONC-PRO points, provided the points meet the criteria for renewal of each certification.
+The fee to renew multiple certification credentials in the same year is $100 more than the fee for the desired renewal option.
+Candidates renewing multiple credentials in the same year should apply using a paper application form.

 Candidates Who Are Renewing by Option 3 (ONC-PRO + Testing)

-Candidates who are using renewal Option 3 (ONC-PRO + Testing) should submit both the application and completed ONC-PRO logs by the test application deadline date for the test they plan to take.
+Candidates who are using renewal Option 3 (ONC-PRO + Testing) should submit both the application and ONC-PRO logs by the test application deadline date.
 Option 3 candidates must submit a test application and ONC-PRO logs at the same time.

 To ensure the integrity of the renewal process, ONCC will audit a percentage of randomly selected renewal applications each year.
 Candidates whose applications are selected for audit will be notified and required to provide additional documentation.